gmarti-web/gmarti-web.github.io/collections/_azure-web-app-with-terraform/06-create-a-virtual-machine.md

 excerpt: Create a virtual machine with Terraform.
 ---

-A virtual machine is a digital environment that behaves like a physical computer.
+A virtual machine (VM) is a digital environment that acts like a physical computer.
 Azure Virtual machines can run Windows or Linux operating systems.
 You can use virtual machines to manage access to other services, to run resource-heavy calculations, or to host content.
-For this tutorial, we want a virtual machine that users can access over the internet.
+For this tutorial, we want a virtual machine that serves content that users can access over the internet.

-To make our virutal machine accessible to users, it needs a steady online address.
-To create this address, we create a network interface with a static public IP address.
+To make our virutal machine accessible, we must give it a reliable online address.
+To do so, we create a network interface with a static public IP address.
 With a public IP address, we can define network security rules that allow other computers to access our virtual machine.

 This page describes how to create: